Lanolin vs. APNO: Choosing the Right Nipple Cream for Breastfeeding Pain

 What Is APNO and Why Is It Different?

-Betamethasone – a corticosteroid that reduces inflammation
+- Betamethasone – a corticosteroid that reduces swelling and inflammation.

-• Dry skin or superficial cracks in the first days postpartum
+- Dry skin or small superficial cracks

-• No visible signs of infection or thrush
+- No infection or thrush symptoms

-• Deep, sharp, or stabbing nipple pain
+- Deep, sharp, or stabbing nipple pain

-• Burning sensations during or after nursing
+- Burning sensations during/after nursing

-• Red, shiny, inflamed nipples
+- Red, shiny, inflamed nipples

-• White coating in the baby’s mouth (thrush)
+- White coating in baby’s mouth (thrush)

-• Cracks or wounds that aren’t healing after several days
+- Cracks or wounds not healing

 What the Research and Experts Say